 Why I decided to do Refractive Lens Exchange Eye Surgery

 The first incident was me being at a function and deciding to order stuff to make s’mores for the kiddos gathered by the bonfire in the family’s backyard.
-I ordered Hershey’s bars with almonds because I couldn’t see what I was ordering and, of course, trying to be cute at a function meant that there was no way in hell the reading glasses would be on me.
+I ordered Hershey’s bars with almonds because I couldn’t see what I was ordering and, of course, trying to be cute and fashionable at a function meant that there was no chance I would be wearing my reading glasses.
 LOL!
 Yes, I am vain!
 Luckily for me, the Instacart shopper was kind enough to message me when she realized that everything she was shopping for was s’mores related but the almond chocolate bars didn’t make sense to her.
 Only one problem… I couldn’t see the message she sent so I had to ask for help from my son who thought it was hilarious and then more people overheard that I couldn’t see and my daughter-in-law went to my car and got my glasses.
 Ugh!

-The second incident was when me and a close girlfriend went to dinner at a high-end sushi restaurant we had been wanting to try in DTLA (downtown LA).
+The second incident was when a life-long friend and I went to dinner at a highly rated sushi restaurant we had been wanting to try in DTLA (downtown LA).
 We arrived a little before our reservation so we went to the bar for cocktails.
-When the bartender handed us the drink menu we both glanced at the drink menu and then looked at each other and started laughing.
-Both of our old asses had no clue what the hell that dumb menu said.
-Keep in mind, you don’t exactly go out carrying a big tote full of practical items… I had a cute clutch and nope! glasses don’t fit in there!
+When the bartender handed us the menu we both glanced at it and then looked at each other and started laughing.
+Neither of us had a clue what the menu said.
+Certain outfits are not made to be accessorized by a large tote full of practical items… I had a cute clutch and nope! my glasses didn’t fit in there!
 What did we do?
 We started taking photos of the menu with our phone and zooming in like we both had done so many times before.
 Ugh!
 Hated it!
 Embarrassing.